facebook/infer/index.md

 ## What is Infer?

-Infer is a static analyzer based on recent research in program verification that we are developing inside Facebook.
+Infer is a static analyzer based on recent research in program verification that we are developing at Facebook.
-We deploy it as part of our development process, where we use it to improve the quality of our mobile apps.
-Infer runs on
-of code diffs submitted to our mobile code bases, including the main Facebook apps for Android and iOS, Facebook Messenger, Instagram, and other apps which are used by over a billion people in total.
+We use as part of our development process, where it runs on code modifications submitted for our mobile apps; these include the main Facebook apps for Android and iOS, Facebook Messenger, Instagram, and other apps which are used by over a billion people in total.
 Each month, hundreds of potential bugs are reported by Infer and fixed by Facebook developers, before they are committed and shipped to peoples' phones.

 If you give Infer an input program, it produces a list of potential bugs.